What Happens to Your Stock Options in an Acquisition and How to Potentially Reduce Taxes

 What Are My Choices?
 Cash-Out vs. Rollover vs. Mixed Deal

-A stock-for-stock deal is different.
-Your existing grants are converted into an equivalent value of equity in the acquiring company, and your vesting schedule usually continues (i.e., unvested equity assumed by the acquiring company).
+Your existing grants are converted into an equivalent value of equity in the acquiring company, and your vesting schedule usually continues.
 This is generally a tax-deferred event.
-The tax clock doesn't start until you eventually sell the new shares in the future.
+The tax clock usually doesn't start until you sell the new shares in the future.
 Here, you should also look for "double-trigger" acceleration.
-This vests your remaining equity if the acquisition occurs and your employment is terminated without cause within a certain period, like 12 months.
-It's a form of protection.
+This vests your remaining equity if the acquisition occurs and your employment is terminated without cause within a certain period.
+It’s a common form of protection in private company equity.

-Finally, a mixed consideration deal and other types of deals can be hybrid in nature.
+Finally, a mixed consideration deal can be hybrid in nature.
 A portion of your equity is cashed out, creating an immediate taxable event, while the rest is rolled over.

-I have seen cases where stock options are "cancelled" and the holder is made whole in the acquirer's stock.
-From a tax standpoint, it's similar to a cash transaction, but still catches many people by surprise, and usually when it's too late to do anything about it (i.e., ISOs get cancelled and no longer qualify for long-term capital gains).
+I have seen cases where stock options are "cancelled," and the holder is made whole in the acquirer's stock.
+From a tax standpoint, this is often treated similarly to a cash transaction, but it can catch many people by surprise, especially if ISOs are cancelled and no longer qualify for long-term capital gains.
+There are ways around this if you're proactive and strategic.

 How can I strategically reduce my tax liability in an acquisition?

 Your biggest lever for tax savings is turning high-tax ordinary income into lower-tax long-term capital gains.
-This strategy is most powerful for ISOs and sometimes requires taking action before the deal forces your hand (i.e., cancellation scenario described above).
+This strategy is most effective for ISOs and sometimes requires action before the deal forces your hand (i.e., cancellation scenario described above).
 The difference in your net, after-tax proceeds can be staggering.

 The ISO Tax Strategy: Exercise & Hold to Aim for Long-Term Capital Gains